Polska / mazowieckie

 Tomasz Kawski + izrael badacz

 Góra Kalwaria – a city in central Poland, in Piaseczno County, Mazowieckie Province.
 It lies 19 km southeast of Piaseczno, 33 km south of Warsaw, on the left bank of the Wisła River.

 The first Jews settled in Góra Kalwaria in 1802.
 Initially, Jews rented rooms and houses in which they established a house of prayer and a cheder.
-Subsequently, Jews began to construct their own buildings for religious purposes.
+Subsequently, they began to construct their own buildings for religious purposes.
 In 1820, a bet ha-midrash was established at 39 Pijarska street.
 Shortly thereafter, the Jewish community was officially established in 1821.
 In 1849, a wooden synagogue was erected in Pijarska street.
 After it burnt down, a new brick synagogue was built in the same location in 1901–1902.